pwbriggs/music-assistant.github.io/docs/player-support/index.md

 ![Preview image](../assets/screenshots/player-disable.png){ width = 600 }

 !!! note
-    If any player is not transitioning between somgs then check if the player has the option QUEUE FLOW MODE.
+    If any player is not transitioning between songs then check if the player has the option QUEUE FLOW MODE.
 Try enabling it if it does.

 ## Audio Quality